nader-chmait/LambdaStar/README.txt

 The Lambda Star environment consists of a toroidal grid space in the sense that moving off one border makes an agent appear on the opposite one.
 Consequently, the distance between two agents is calculated using the surpassing rule (toroidal distance) such that, in a 5-by-5 in grid space for example, the distance between cell (1, 3) and (5, 3) is equal to 1 cell.

-The environment Lambda Star have been used in various projects [1, 2, 3, 4, 5, 6] to evaluate (machine and human) intelligence.
+The Lambda Star environment has been used in various projects [1, 2, 3, 4, 5, 6] in the purpose of evaluating (machine and human) intelligence and performance.
+Please cite this work as [7,1] (under README Sec.
+V References), or using BibTeX as follows:

+@inproceedings{Chmait2016b,
+  title={A dynamic intelligence test framework for evaluating AI agents}, author={Chmait Nader and Dowe David L. and Li Yuan-Fang and  Green David G.}, booktitle={Proceedings of the Workshop on Evaluating General-Purpose AI}, year={2016}, organization={held in conjunction with ECAI 2016}
+}
+@inproceedings{Chmait2016,
+  title={Factors of Collective Intelligence: How Smart Are Agent Collectives?}, author={Chmait Nader and Dowe David L. and Li Yuan-Fang and  Green David G. and  Insa-Cabrera Javier}, booktitle={ECAI}, year={2016}
+}

 IV.
 Sample agent beahviors
 ******************************************************************************